Plan an Investigation

 - Ask for Help: Once you've completed the steps above, think about any areas that may require additional support from other people.
 Teachers, experienced scientists, and even adults and students can be a great resource when you're working through your project.
 Additionally, it often helps to have a mentor or coach when learning anything new.

 - Plan your time: Think about how long each step in your plan may take and any other relevant details.
 For example, you'll want to think about when and where you'll take your measurements and how you'll get other data that you need.
 When you're organizing your time, keep in mind that some steps may take longer than you originally planned.

-Remember that the precision and accuracy of the data you use may affect the questions that can be answered.
-For instance, looking for a change of half a degree in temperature with a thermometer that is only accurate to ±2o C, you will have to take the average of many measurements to reach a scientifically sound result.
+Tip: Remember that the precision and accuracy of the data you use may affect the questions that can be answered.
+For example, if you're looking for a change of half a degree in temperature, but your thermometer is only accurate to ±2o C, you will have to take the average of many measurements to reach a scientifically sound result.